telerik/ajax-docs/controls/asyncupload/security.md

 2. Set a custom `Telerik.Upload.ConfigurationHashKey`.

-3. set the `Telerik.Upload.AllowedCustomMetaDataTypes` key.
+3. Set the `Telerik.Upload.AllowedCustomMetaDataTypes` key.
 Check the [Metadata Type Whitelisting](#allowedcustommetadatatypes) section to avoid any breaking changes.

 >tip You can [use the IIS MachineKey Validation Key generator to get the encryption keys (make sure to avoid the ,IsolateApps portion)](../../general-information/images/generate-keys-iis.png).